dwillis/command-line-umd/README.md

    - You can edit this file directly to record your answers as you work through the exercises
    - You can also view `tutorial/solutions.md` for reference

+6. **Tutorial reflection:**
+   At the end of this README, answer the following questions:
+   - How could command line skills improve your efficiency as a journalist?
+   - What types of stories or investigations would benefit most from these tools?
+   - What felt most challenging about learning these technical skills?
+   - How does this connect to your understanding of data journalism?

 ## What's in here?

 - `tutorial`: Instructions and data for the hands-on activity we'll walk through during the conference session.
 You should also be able to follow along on your own computer.